SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 Steps:
 1. Define a structured data type (locally or globally).
-   This is not necessary if you use, for example, you use the name of a database table or [CDS view](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencds_view_glosry.htm) in the internal table declaration.
+   This is not necessary if you use, for example, the name of a database table or [CDS view](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abencds_view_glosry.htm) in the internal table declaration.
 In these cases their line type is used automatically.
 2. Define an internal table type.
 3. Create the internal table, i.e. a data object that uses this type.